Feeling frenzied all the time can take a toll on your fertility. Here’s how you can chillax and boost your odds of baby-making success.

 Read more »

-8 small new potatoes, sliced into 1 1/4-inch rounds|
+8 small new potatoes, sliced into ¼-inch rounds

 ½ pound bacon, sliced into bite-size pieces

-|1||large bag spinach (10 cups)
+1 large bag spinach (10 cups)

-|2||jarred roasted red peppers, sliced into 1 1/4-inch pieces|
+2 jarred roasted red peppers, sliced into ¼-inch pieces

-Bring potatoes to a boil in a large pot of salted water.
+1. Bring potatoes to a boil in a large pot of salted water.
 Reduce heat and simmer until tender but not falling apart, 12-15 minutes.
 Cook bacon in a sauté pan over medium heat until crisp.
 Drain and set aside; reserve 1 tablespoon drippings.
 Bring water to a boil in a small saucepan, add eggs and cook until hard-boiled, about 12 minutes.

 3. Remove potatoes from pot with a slotted spoon when cooked.
 Place in vinaigrette and toss gently.
 Place eggs in cold water when cooked.
 When cool, peel and cut into quarters.

-Place spinach in a large salad bowl and pour potato/vinaigrette mixture over the top (vinaigrette will be warm, which will warm and soften the spinach).
+4. Place spinach in a large salad bowl and pour potato/vinaigrette mixture over the top (vinaigrette will be warm, which will warm and soften the spinach).
 Add bacon and roasted peppers.
 Season with salt and pepper to taste and toss well.
 Add eggs; serve immediately.